Menu

 There's no quicker way to ruin your day on the slopes than to have poorly fitting boots.
 Selecting the correct size and stiffness (referred to as flex) of your snowboard boots is crucial.
 Snowboard boots also

 What is snowboard boot flex?
 Most snowboard boots will have a "flex rating".
 Sometimes this is a rating from 1 to 10 with 1 being super soft and 10 being the stiffest, while other manufacturers simply use a rating that ranges from Soft to Medium to Stiff.
 The "flex" of a snowboard boot refers to how much give the boot has.
-A really stiff boot will give you excellent "feel" of the snowboard and will be the most responsive, while a soft boot tends to be most forgiving and generally better for longer days on the slopes.
-Most beginner to intermediate snowboarders stick to a soft to medium boot, while most experienced riders that are looking for more performance opt for a stiffer snowboard boot.
+A stiff boot will give you an excellent "feel" of the snowboard and will be the most responsive, while a soft boot tends to be most forgiving and generally better for longer days on the slopes.
+Most beginner to intermediate snowboarders stick to a soft to medium boot, while most experienced riders who are looking for more performance opt for a stiffer snowboard boot.

 What type of snowboard boot lacing should I get?
 Snowboard boot manufacturers are always looking for ways to keep riders as secure as possible inside their boots, which is why you have three main types of lacing systems being used today: traditional laces, quick-pull laces, and Boa laces.